 - The student payment share at the community colleges should be the lowest of the three public sectors. - The student payment share at the state colleges should be greater than the student share at community colleges but less than that at a University of Nebraska campus. - The student payment share at the University of Nebraska should be greater than either the state colleges or the community colleges. - 3.
-Institutions set comparatively low non-resident tuition and fee rates to attract out-of-state students to the state, which may help to meet the state's needs for additional workers and enhance the academic experience. and may encourage cultural diversity on the campuses. - 4.
+Institutions set comparatively low non-resident tuition and fee rates to attract out-of-state students to the state, which may help to meet the state's needs for additional workers and enhance the academic experience. - 4.
 Tuition for graduate-level and professional courses reflect the higher costs of these programs.